jonathansick/sickvim/README.md

     git submodule foreach git pull origin master

-If Command-T was updated, its ruby bindings will need to be recompiled:

-    cd ~/.vim/bundle/command-t
-    rake make

 If any plug-ins were updated, those can be pushed back to Github

     git commit *bundles* -m "Updated plug-ins"